 Pay attention not to leave food or drinks unattended because victims of spiked drinks have been robbed.

 Florence is small but you must be very careful when walking since many of the locals drive mopeds on the wrong side of the road or the sidewalk.

 The fact that Florence is an amazing place for artists, nature-lovers and those studying history and architecture, it is worth visiting.

 - Visas - For travelers that possess Schengen, visas are not required and they can stay in Italy as long as they want, while other travelers can visit this country for 90 days only without a visa.
 For longer says, you are required to obtain a visa in the Italian Embassy.
 Your passport is documentation that should be valid during your stay.

 - Currency - The official currency in Italy is the Euro.
 Even though it is considered a cheaper city than the rest of the European major cities, you will need approximately 70€ per day including accommodation.
 Exchange money only in banks or legitimate Bureaux de Change.

 - Weather - The climate in Italy is hot and dry and the period from June to September is the greatest.
 Florence can be visited year-long, but the peak season is summer.
 If you are not fond of crowds, travel to Florence in spring or autumn.

 - Airports - Florence is served by Amerigo Vespucci international airport which is very close to the city.
 Much cheaper flights to Florence can be found at Pisa airport.
-Other major airports are in Rome, Milan and Naples.
+Other major airports are in Rome, Milan, and Naples.

 - Travel Insurance - Make sure that you have a travel insurance policy before starting any journey.
-Even though Florence is not so dangerous city, accidents might happen and your insurance will cover medical costs or baggage lost.
+Even though Florence is not so dangerous city, accidents might happen and your insurance will cover medical costs or baggage loss.